shan5742/equitas-wea/README.md

 ## Running on Docker

-If you have docker and docker compose installed you can alternatively run this application with Docker.
+If you have docker and docker compose installed you can alternatively run this application with Docker on the `docker` branch.
 Simply run the following commands:

 ```
 https://github.com/shan5742/equitas-weather-app.git